Minnesota State Fair: Livestock

 A large portion of the Fairgrounds are occupied by livestock barns where various farm animals are displayed.
 The animals and their owners take part in livestock shows to compete for awards.
 Most of the shows take place in the Lee & Rose Warner Coliseum, a large indoor arena on the fairgrounds.
-The Coliseum was constructed to replace the Hippodrome, which was rendered structurally unsound during its use as a Propeller Plant by the A.O.
-Smith Corporation during WWII and razed in 1946, and was completed for use in the 1951 fair.
-Open class livestock competitions are held in horses, beef cattle, dairy cattle, swine, sheep, dairy goats, llamas, poultry (chickens, ducks, geese, turkeys, pigeons) rabbits, and stock dogs.
-On August 31, 2007, a bull escaped from its handler charging several fairgoers before fatally injuring itself charging a fire hydrant.
+The Coliseum was completed for use in the 1951 fair, replacing the Hippodrome, which had been rendered structurally unsound by its use as a Propeller Plant by the A. O. Smith Corporation during World War II and razed in 1946.
+Open-class livestock competitions are held in horses, beef cattle, dairy cattle, swine, sheep, dairy goats, llamas, poultry (chickens, ducks, geese, turkeys, pigeons), rabbits, and stock dogs.
+On August 31, 2007, a bull escaped from its handler and charged several fairgoers before fatally injuring itself by charging a fire hydrant.
 No people were seriously injured in the mishap.